What Makes a Successful Fully Online Student?

 An ideal study environment is just that – ideal.
 Some students need absolute silence while others can’t seem to concentrate without noise in the background.
 No matter what your preference is, a well-lit place that is free from distractions is recommended.
 Note that you’ll make much better use of thirty minutes of disruption-free study than an hour’s worth of commotion-filled learning.
 If you can’t escape in-home interruptions, try the library or a coffee shop.
 Schedule your designated study time when you can be in a distraction-free environment and your chances for success will increase and the time you need to devote to your course will decrease.

-If you want to see what the Blackboard Learn UFV Learning Management is like, go to http://bblearn.ufv.ca.
+If you want to see what the Blackboard Learn UFV Learning Management is like, go to myClass

-You can log in typing tutorial1 for Username and Guest for password.
+Log in with your student number and myUFV password.
 Navigate around and look at the orientation material.